hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+### 20-01-2019

+- Thanks to Tesla V100, I got the latest experiment results in 20 hours (yay!).
+- I find out that "Padam" optimizer works flawless w.r.t. usual Adam.
+It is more robust through each step and have not encountered any weird, numerical problems (which I've seen a lot while using Adam).
+So, if you are reading this and forking/copy-pasting this library to train your own models, I strongly suggest you to use Padam as your optimizer.
+- I do not have any development/fix updates.
+  - However, I am working on CRF and plug-in/out CRF-Layer codes (Did I mention I hate CRF?).
+  - Also, replacing "print()" oriented logs with "logging" library.

 ### 19-01-2019